How Technology is Keeping Search and Rescue Secure

-The Irish Coast Guard, the Portuguese Navy and the National Maritime Safety Authority of Papua New Guinea are just three examples of organisations relying on Oversee to keep coastlines secure.
-But how can systems like Oversee make the difference?
+The Irish Coast Guard, the Portuguese Navy and the National Maritime Safety Authority of Papua New Guinea are just three organisations relying on Critical Software's Oversee to keep search and rescue missions safe.
+Discover how we put the 'security' in maritime security.

 The National Maritime Safety Authority of Papua New Guinea has recently started a project to use Oversee, an award-winning information system designed to support maritime organisations.
 The goal is to use the technology to provide quicker and more accurate responses and save resources in three main areas: search and rescue, law enforcement and environmental protection.
 But how exactly can systems like Oversee make a difference?